- What is the Association of Bikeability Schemes (TABS)?

 Working with relevant government agencies and public bodies TABS will act to ensure the delivery of high quality cycle training to the national standard.
 The Association will also serve the sector by offering benefits and services to members.

-By joining TABS, or renewing your membership for 2014, a Bikeability Scheme can get views represented to government as TABS will be on the Cycle Training Standards Board (CTSB).
+By joining TABS, or renewing your membership every April, a Bikeability Scheme and individual instructors can get views represented to government as TABS will be on the Cycle Training Standards Board (CTSB).
 TABS will consult members, giving you the chance to influence the future arrangements for cycle training.

 However to do more, we need more members – to be a louder voice, and to promote and expand Bikeability more effectively.
 As with any trade association, as membership grows so will the authority of TABS, along with our ability to provide more services for our members, to secure more funding and have a greater influence on government policy.

-Any currently registered Bikeability scheme, including sole traders or Bikeability grant provider can join.
-Currently registered schemes need to have completed their annual update with the Department for Transport.
+Any currently registered Bikeability scheme or qualified National Standards Instructors, including sole traders or Bikeability grant providers can join.
+Currently registered schemes need to have completed their annual update with the Bikeability Trust.
 TABS also welcomes applications, to be a supporter, from non-delivery partners, including local authorities and any organisation or business interested in Bikeability. *

 * Supporters (ie. anyone that is not a registered Bikeability scheme) will not have voting rights.

-Please download, complete and return the Membership Application.
+Please download, complete and return the 18.19 Membership application form

 Once you’ve completed the form, you will need to either pay by BACS or post a cheque, payable to “The Association of Bikeability Schemes” to: